 Point Washington State Forest is a 15,000-acre forest which is home to more than ten miles of trails to challenge bikers, hikers and nature lovers.
 One of the most popular is the route from Eastern Lake to Cassine Garden, where visitors to Point Washington may spot an endangered red-cockaded woodpecker or a gopher tortoise, a species of special concern to environmentalists.

 Access to Point Washington State Forest is available at 9 designated public entrance points.
 Vehicular travel is allowed throughout the forest on open forest roads.
 Please refrain from blocking any closed roads or fire breaks.

-Several plants and animals that are listed as threatened, endangered or species of special concern exist on the Point Washington State Forest.
-Some of these rare species include: gopher tortoise, flatwoods salamander, white-topped pitcher plant (Sarracenia leucophylla) and the world's largest population of Curtiss sandgrass (Calamovilfa curtissii).
+Several plants and animals that are listed as threatened, endangered or species of special concern can be found on the forest.
+These rare species include American kestrel (Falco sparverius), gopher tortoise, flatwoods salamander, white-topped pitcher plant (Sarracenia leucophylla), and the world's largest population of Curtiss sandgrass (Calamovilfa curtissii).

 Point Washington State Forest is available to the public for various types of outdoor recreation.
 The forest is widely used for hunting, off-road bicycling and hiking.

 Point Washington State Forest is part of the Point Washington Wildlife Management Area.
 The Florida Fish and Wildlife Conservation Commission regulates the hunting seasons and game limits on the forest.

 The Eastern Lake Trail System was the first trail established on the forest.
 This trail system consists of three double-track loop trails.
 The hiker or bicyclist can travel the 3.5-, 5- or 10-mile loop.
 The Eastern Lake Bike/Hike Trail is included in the Florida Forest Service's Trailwalker Hiking Program.
 The trail system can be accessed at the parking lot and trailhead on County Road 395.